K-vinod2k/Capstone-Project/kim_workspace/README.md

 cd Capstone-Project
 ```

-Download the temporary .env file to the main folder
+Download the [temporary .env file](https://drive.google.com/file/d/1z1053VQ-X20pIzJtvR-iJOPEY_5puEVi/view?usp=drive_link) to the main folder (do not share with others)

 Create a virtual environment:
 ```